mircolosi/exploration_ros/README.md

     $ roslaunch exploration_ros my_stage_experiment.launch

-On the other hand, if you need to run the single components, you can use the following commands:
+Otherwise, if you need to run the single components, you can use the following commands:

     $ rosrun exploration_ros exploration_action_node
     $ rosrun exploration_ros exploration_action_client